Deuterocohnia scapigera (Rauh & L.Hrom.) M.A.Spencer & L.B.Sm.

 Deuterocohnia is a perennial Bromeliad that forms an interesting mounding ground cover.
-It grows by slowly dividing into a tight cushion-shaped colony.
+It grows very slowly into a tight cushion-shaped colony.
 In its native environments, it is watered perhaps only twice a year, obtaining most of its moisture from the air itself.
 It is able to obtain extra moisture from ocean fogs that roll in.

-Grow your Deuterocohnia in well-drained humus rich soil with added pebbles, perlite, hardwood bark or other material to facilitate drainage.
+Grow your Deuterocohnia in well-drained humus-rich soil with added pebbles, perlite, hardwood bark or other material to facilitate drainage.
 Keep in bright light or part sun and water moderately in spring and summer letting it dry between waterings.
 Limit water during winter.
 It is probably one of the cold hardiest of the Bromeliads, but detesting winter wet on its foliage proves difficult to keep outside.

 Learn more at How to Grow and Care for Deuterocohnia.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus